triole/lsip/readme.md

 ## Synopsis

-Quickly get and print your external IPv4 or IPv6 Address.
+Quickly get and print your external IPv4 or IPv6 address.

 ## Help